pjarzyniak/simple-php-git-deploy/README.md

 # Simple PHP Git deploy script
 _Automatically deploy the code using PHP and Git._

+## My Changes

+* Added a verbose option, so the server will return a pre-mature success message to Github to counteract the 10 second timeout
+* Added option to use `secret` in Github to increase security
+* Updated code to mitigate timing attacks

 ## Requirements

 * `git` and `rsync` are required on the server that's running the script